Grimnak/LoZGame/README.md

 # CSE 3902 - 9:10a Section - Team 3 - Readme

 Developer version of Legend of Zelda NES emulator.
-Draws the player, enemies, items, blocks, and projectiles that will be used in the final game without collision detection.
+This is a functioning version of the first dungeon, featuring room transitions, combat, items, and collision detection and handling.

 ## Authors:
 Eric Henderson.939